 Freedom to build what you want FreeCAD is an open-source parametric 3D modeler made primarily to design real-life objects of any size.
-Parametric modeling allows you to easily modify your design by going back into your model history and changing its parameters.
+Parametric modeling allows you to easily modify your design by going back into your model history to change its parameters.

-Create 3D from 2D & back FreeCAD allows you to sketch geometry constrained 2D shapes and use them as a base to build other objects.
-It contains many components to adjust dimensions or extract design details from 3D models to create high quality production ready drawings.
+Create 3D from 2D and back FreeCAD lets you to sketch geometry constrained 2D shapes and use them as a base to build other objects.
+It contains many components to adjust dimensions or extract design details from 3D models to create high quality production-ready drawings.

-Designed for your needs FreeCAD is designed to fit a wide range of uses including product design, mechanical engineering and architecture.
-Whether you are a hobbyist, a programmer, an experienced CAD user, a student or a teacher, you will feel right at home with FreeCAD.
+Designed for your needs FreeCAD is designed to fit a wide range of uses including product design, mechanical engineering and architecture, whether you are a hobbyist, programmer, experienced CAD user, student or teacher.

-Cross platform FreeCAD runs on Windows, Mac and Linux
+Cross platform FreeCAD runs on Windows, macOS and Linux operating systems.

-Precompiled (installable) packages are available for Windows and Mac on the Releases page.
+Precompiled (installable) packages are available for Windows and macOS on the Releases page.

 On most Linux distributions, FreeCAD is directly installable from the software center application.